segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8 August 12, 2018

+**Today's Progress**: I focused on the CSS class at W3Schools.com today.
+I learned about rounded corners, border images, backgrounds, colors, gradients, and shadows.

+**Thoughts**: Much of this I had already been exposed to through my Frankenstein method of website building for the Fort, but I want to go through the whole class in order, without skipping anything.
+I don't want to be arrogant and think I already know what the lesson is going to teach me.

+**Link to work**: Again, none.
+I just worked through the tutorials.

 ### Day 7 August 11, 2018

 **Today's Progress**: I didn't do much actual coding today.
 I decided to finish up the CSS course at W3Schools that I had begun and learned something so I went to go make a fix to the website I built for my work and discovered that my boss had made some changes because that I thought were ill-advised.
 I had specifically kept the dropdown menu a different color from the main menu so that there would be a visual distinction when viewed on a phone, but that meant that on the larger size screen the dropdown menu items were the same color as the body background.
 I was going to adjust the borders so that it had side borders, but she changed the background color instead.
 So I changed it back and added the side borders.
 Since this is not the first time she has altered the site (and slightly broken it) since it went live a couple of weeks ago, I decided to back up all the files to my own server.
 Just in case I need them later.  :)  Since I haven't figured out how to use FTP, I had to do this manually by downloading every file one at a time.
 Altogether, it took up the whole hour.